denis-beurive/git/README.md

     git config credential.helper store

+or:

+    git config --global credential.helper store

+For a session only:

+    git config --global credential.helper cache

 ## Force the update of the local repository

 The following command will force the update of the local repository: